verilator/verilator/docs/guide/languages.rst

 statement.
 The behavior of the `force` statement however does not entirely comply with the IEEE 1800 SystemVerilog standard.
-According to the standard, when a procedural statement of the form `force a = b;` is executed, the simulation should behave as if from that point onwards, a continuous assignment `assign a = b;` have been added to override the drivers of `a`.
+According to the standard, when a procedural statement of the form `force a = b;` is executed, the simulation should behave as if from that point forwards, a continuous assignment `assign a = b;` have been added to override the drivers of `a`.
 More specifically: the value of `a` should be updated, whenever the value of `b` changes, all the way until a `release a;` statement is executed.